 - Wavefront-guided and wavefront-optimized LASIK both use advanced software, which guides the laser to reshape the periphery of your cornea.
 Doing so helps to minimize post-surgical aberrations.

 - Studies find most patients have minimal amounts of higher-order aberrations, especially at a younger age.
 These patients would benefit from either a wavefront-guided or wavefront-optimized procedure.

 - If a patient does have pre-existing higher-order aberrations, wavefront-guided LASIK is the better option.

 - You can think of wavefront-guided LASIK as minimizing pre- and post-surgical aberrations, while wavefront-optimized LASIK mainly prevents post-surgical aberrations.

 - Wavefront-optimized procedures are faster than wavefront-optimized LASIK.

-Overall, research shows both types of LASIK deliver excellent visual outcomes.
-However, wavefront-guided LASIK generally yields better visual results, with fewer aberrations post-surgically.
+Overall, research shows both wavefront-guided and wavefront-optimized LASIK deliver excellent visual outcomes.
+However, wavefront-guided LASIK generally yields better vision results, with fewer aberrations post-surgically.